dougspadottoemc/SEBC/storage/labs/2_snapshot_test.md

 -rw-r--r--   3 dougspadottoemc dougspadottoemc     473950 2017-04-06 12:32 /user/dougspadottoemc/precious/SEBC-master.zip
 ```

-Disclaimer: I've uploaded this file on Thursday while reviewing the material to be delivered, you'll notice this from the files' dates
+Disclaimer: I've uploaded this file on Thursday while reviewing the material to be delivered, you'll notice this from the file dates